 Hot cocoa cookies are undeniably rich chocolate cookies topped with marshmallows and shaved chocolate.
 This is easily one of the best cookie exchange recipes for the holidays!

-I baked up a batch of these decadent Marshmallow Topped Hot Cocoa Cookies for our annual neighborhood cookie exchange!
+I baked up a batch of these decadent Marshmallow Topped Hot Chocolate Cookies for our annual neighborhood cookie exchange!

 After years and years of cookie exchanges, I’ve shared all my tried and true cookies and more!
 But then I ran across a Rachael Ray recipe that sounded perfect for our annual holiday event.